sigma0-dev/zkbitcoin/whitepaper/index.md

 We ignore proof systems like Groth16 which are heavily used on other networks like Ethereum, as it would mean supporting different parameters for different circuits.

-In practice, we could support different parameter sizes, as well as different proof systems, with the addition of a flag to the data field of zkApp transactions.
+In practice, we could support different parameter sizes, as well as different proof systems, with the addition of a flag to the data field of zkapp transactions.
 This is something that we will explore in the future.

 ## 6. Security Considerations